How and when did the National Academies of Sciences, Engineering, and Medicine come into existence? What do they do?

 - as a locus, for the continuing representation of U.S national committees on organizations overseas, for scholarly communication with other countries, for a resident fellows program, and for scientific and technical cooperation programs with developing countries.

 What are the relationships of the Academies to scientific organizations overseas?
 To state and local academies of science?
-There are no formal relations with state and local academies of science, although often there is informal dialogue.

 The NAS, NAE, and NAM cooperate with numerous foreign scientific organizations, including other academies.